ChpcTraining/monitoring_vms/README.md

 Input:

 > ```
-> curl -s localhost:9100/metrics | hea
+> curl -s localhost:9100/metrics | head
 > ```

 You should see: